matthew-drake/synapse/readme.md

 They require a simple void main() method to function.

-Stimuli can publish variables using the publishData function, and they call trigger() in order to fire connected responses.
+Stimuli can publish variables using the publish() function, and they call trigger() in order to fire connected responses.

+See the example start response to see how this works.

-Stimuli are automatically run by the Synapse Broker
+Stimuli are run asyncronously by the Synapse Broker.
+Each gets its own thread.

+Stimuli are intended to run for long periods of time and trigger multiple times.
+They can also be used as one-shot triggers, such as the start stimulus.

+Stimuli are easy to write and will likely not give you much trouble.

 ## Responses

-Response classes are classes deriving from
+Responses are classes deriving from the Response base class.
+They are slightly more complicated than Stimulus objects because they have to bind and unroll data received from Stimulus objects, which requires some minimal configuration.

+Response objects must declare a method called main which has the parameters that the response needs.

+The exact method signature is NOT specified in the abstract base class (because the signature is variable) so your linter will NOT inform you that you need to implement this class.
+However, failure to implement it will result in a runtime error.

+The main method must be annotated with @Bind(strategy = BindStrategy.?)

+There are important differences between the two bind strategies currently supported

+Please carefully read through the differences below, as failure to do so may lead to frustration trying to resolve seemingly simple errors.

 ### Implicit Binding: